pirates-of-the-SEAS/cs207-FinalProject/README.md

                  ...

-+ [ ] Quality Control
-    + [ ] Double check the milestone page (https://harvard-iacs.github.io/2019-CS207/project/M2/) to make sure we're not missing any requirements
-    + [ ] Go through start to finish process of downloading, installing, and setting up package

 + [ ] Working forward mode implementation on scalar values and scalar input functions
     + [ ] Deal with circular imports